-PALS is a small family business that has been in operation for more than fifteen years.
+PALS is a small family business that was founded more than fifteen years ago by Clinical Psychologist Wendy Greenford (Retired), and is now run by her sons Jason and Clinton Greenford.
 We have provided our services to a wide range of clients, including parents, students, schools, TUSLA, Vocational Educational Committees,and National Educational Psychology Services (NEPS).
 While the majority of our clients are in the Munster area, we do operate a nationwide service.

-Psychologists working with PALS hold postgraduate qualifications in psychology related fields and are graduate members of both the Psychological Society of Ireland (PSI).
+Psychologists working with PALS hold postgraduate qualifications in psychology related fields and are graduate members of the Psychological Society of Ireland (PSI).
+However they are not chartered members of the PSI.
 They are on the Register of Qualifications in Test Use with the BPS, hold Level A Certificates of Competence in Educational Testing as well as Assessment and Access Arrangements qualifications as credited by the Approved Joint Council for Qualifications and the BPS.
 They hold affiliate membership with the Division of Educational Psychology at the Psychological Society of Ireland, meaning their work in the area of Educational Psychology is recognised by the Division.

 Jason Greenford B.A.; M.Ed.; B.Sc (Psych); M.Sc (Psych) HCPC (UK) Reg: PYL29314

-Jason Greenford has a Masters’ degree in both Psychology and Education, and is a legally registered Educational Psychologist with the UK’s HCPC (Health Care Professionals Council), the governing body for health care professionals in the UK.
+Jason Greenford holds a Masters’ degree in both Psychology and Education, received from the Open University, and is a legally registered Educational Psychologist with the UK’s HCPC (Health Care Professionals Council), the governing body for health care professionals in the UK.
 Registration details can be found on the HCPC website here.
 Currently there is no registering body in Ireland until CORU includes Psychology.

 He has been involved with the assessment and diagnosis of Specific Learning Disabilities in schools and privately since 2008, and is on the SCPA panel of psychologists to provide assessment and reports in schools for the DES.